Kanye West Enraged Taylor Swift Referenced Kim Kardashian’s Robbery In Music Video

 However, she’s admitted that the robbery was “meant” to happen to her.
 “I know this sounds crazy, but I know that was meant to happen to me,” Kim said through tears on Ellen [April, 2017].
 “I know that was so meant to happen to me.
 I’m such a different person … I really feel like things happen in your life to teach you things.”

-In case you didn’t watch Taylor’s “Look What You Made Me Do” music video for some reason, we can help you decode the whole assumed robbery reference.
+In case [for some reason] you didn’t watch Taylor’s “Look What You Made Me Do” music video, we can help you decode the whole assumed robbery reference.
 At one point in the extremely cryptic video, Taylor lays in a bathtub, filled with diamonds.

 When Kim was robbed, she said she was attacked in her Paris apartment and taken to the bathroom after she was tied up and gagged.